Osama-NA/MH/cms/README.md

 This is a content management system to manage a professional photographer's portfolio.
 The client can add, delete, or manage different essential sections of his portfolio.

+Media is stored and hosted on Cloudinary. the CMS manages media by uploading it to [cloudinary](https://cloudinary.com/)'s API which then returns the URL to the uploaded media, then the URL is sent to the backend and stored using MongoDB.

 ## Usecases
 - Sign-in, forgot password, reset passord
 - Manage CMS account